 Looking to discover how you too can makeover your kitchen on a crazy low budget?
-Here’s our frugal kitchen makeover for our new home!
+Here’s our frugal kitchen makeover for one of our previous homes!

 Frugal Kitchen Makeover

-If you’ve been following Little House Living in our Facebook group or on my Instagram page, you already know that we have just moved from our RV and into a home again.
+If you’ve been following Little House Living in our Facebook group or on my Instagram page, you already know that we moved from our RV and into a home again a while back.
 We had high hopes for doing fulltime RV living again but unfortunately had to move out after only 6 months of traveling due to some medical needs of our children.
 We are sad to have to leave that lifestyle behind, but we know that it’s for the best at this time and it doesn’t mean that we can’t revisit the idea sometime down the road.

 But boy, did we have a surprise in store for us!
 Not long after we made the decision to stop traveling (we were in Oregon at the time), we got a call from my parent’s neighbors.
 My parents just have one close neighbor that lives in the house that I grew up in (my parents now live in the house that my grandparents owned when I was growing up).
 Anyway, they called us and said they were planning on moving and would we be interested in buying their home?
 You’d have thought this would be an easy yes for us and in some ways it was.
 To raise our children next door to grandma and grandpa and let them have the run of almost 80 shared acres?

 Our hangup was that the house was a mobile home.
 We did not want to purchase a mobile home (or any home for that matter) because we wanted to build.
 However, this mobile home was well built as far as mobile homes go (surprising right?!) and we knew that we would be able to sell and move the home off the land when we are ready to build if everything works out that way.
-So we bought the house (which came in well under our budget thanks to it being a cheaper home!) and we have been working on fixing it up to make it homey and liveable for the next several years.
-Our goal right now is to save up the cash to build the home we really want and move the home off the land within a few years.
-But really, who knows…life is so crazy that we just go with it!
+So we bought the house (which came in well under our budget thanks to it being a cheaper home!) and we worked on fixing it up to make it homey and liveable.

 Now that we’ve gotten the backstory out of the way, I’m excited to share with you, pictures of our kitchen makeover!
-Since becoming debt free after selling our last home, we are determined to stay that way and to live as frugal of a life as possible while we save up the cash for our next goals.
+Since becoming debt free a few years ago we are determined to stay that way and to live as frugal of a life as possible while we save up the cash for our next goals.
 Keeping that in mind, we wanted to be able to redo this house to fit our family but stay on a very tight budget.

 So….the kitchen in this house was NOT pretty.